 Summary: YNAB encourages you to think about how every dollar you earn will be spent and to prioritise and plan your spending.

-Potential pro: YNAB encourages users to take a proactive approach to their money and provides a number of resources to help them do this.
-It focuses on your future spending, rather than just tracking what you’ve already spent.
+Potential pro: YNAB encourages users to be intentional about how they use their money, and provides a number of resources to help them do this.
+It focuses on your future spending, rather than just tracking what you’ve already spent, for example.

 Potential con: Unlike some of the other budgeting apps, YNAB does not come with a free version.
 While it does come with a free 34-day trial, after this time you will need to pay the full subscription amount.